 We also try to explain to our clients how environmentally friendly the sky burial is because when we give our body to the hungry vultures, it means we don’t need tombs and coffins to bury in the ground that protects the land and juniper trees.

 We have regular small meetings and we inform each other about the importance of Eco Travel.
 As a result our guides started bringing back waste from the wild to cities to be deposed of properly and recycled were possible.”

-All our guides are registered with the government and all the guides here in Tibet should participate in the government organized guide and first aid training, so it means all our guides attending this training every year
+All our guides are registered with the government and all the guides here in Tibet should participate in the government organized guide and first aid training, so it means all our guides are attending this training every year.